Skip to main content

 EHR selection should optimize on three dimensions in addition to HIPAA-eligibility:

-- Integration ecosystem.
-The EHR's marketplace determines what your practice can plug into without custom development.
-Check that the integrations you need have BAAs available.
+• Integration ecosystem.
+The EHR's marketplace governs what the practice can plug into without custom engineering, and the integrations the practice actually needs should be verified to have BAAs available before contract signature.

-- Total cost of ownership.
-Implementation, training, and customization regularly exceed annual subscription cost.
-Get implementation estimates in writing.
+• Total cost of ownership.
+Implementation, training, and customization regularly exceed annual subscription cost over the first 18 months, and implementation estimates should be obtained in writing during procurement.

 Where Patient Protect fits